-- A leadership role in school and / or beyond - Knowledge, understanding skills and experience to be a leader - Is every pupil sufficiently independent to thrive as adults in society? - TCES Platinum Award: Independence Skills Challenge (ISC) - Linked external accreditation - Do all pupils have the knowledge and understanding to make healthier lifestyle choices? - Completed PE, Health, Fitness and Wellbeing Passport - Living healthier lifestyle than on arrival at TCES
+- ✤ A leadership role in school and / or beyond. - Knowledge, understanding skills and experience to be a leader.

+- Is every pupil sufficiently independent to thrive as adults in society? - TCES LIFE/LIVE life Award - Linked external accreditation. - Do all pupils have the knowledge and understanding to make healthier lifestyle choices? - Completed PE, Health, Fitness and Wellbeing Passport. - Living healthier lifestyle than on arrival at TCES.

-In addition to their bespoke Pathway Plans each pupils' progress is tracked within a highly flexible assessment system which is monitored, analysed and reported on.
+In addition to their bespoke Pathway Plans each pupils' progress is tracked within a highly flexible assessment system which is monitored, analysed, and reported on.